 Every once in awhile, though, I see wedding parties who are really more interested in…well, partying…than in helping their friends manage the overwhelm of a wedding.
 So I thought I’d share some of my ideas about what makes a great wedding attendant.
 It doesn’t matter whose side you stand on, it matters that you have their back on their wedding day.

 1. Ask Your Friends What They Need

 Wedding days are busy, overwhelming, somewhat stressful, and the couple likely has 10,000 people milling around offering free advice, telling them what to do, and maybe even being critical.
 Great wedding attendants don’t tell couples what to do or what they need.
 They ask.
-Or, even better, they anticipate what the couple will need; offering a bottle of water, bringing along extra tissues, distracting the mother-in-law so she’ll stop driving everyone nuts.
+Or, even better, they anticipate what the couple will need; offering a bottle of water, bringing along extra tissues, distracting the mothers-in-law so they’ll stop driving everyone nuts.

 2. Go Team!